-Prerequisite: BIOL 238.
+Prerequisite: BIOL 238 (or BIOL 133).
 Offered in alternate years.

 332 Nutrition.

+Fall (4), Spring (4).

 The physiology, biochemistry, and practical aspects of nutrition along with an examination of current controversial issues.
 Four-and-a-half hours of lecture.

 Prerequisites: BIOL 238 or BIOL 239.

+Offered as needed.